Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

 \paragraph{The Helicity Variation Model}

-Ref.~\cite{Lanza_2012} considered the additional energy that can be released in a tall stellar magnetic loop that extends up to the orbit of the planet when we take into account the variation of the relative magnetic helicity\footnote{In the Sun, magnetic helicity variations have been invoked as triggers for large solar flares and coronal mass ejections (see \cite{Lanza_2012}, Sect.~2).} induced by the perturbations due to the orbital motion of the planet.
-The amount of available energy depends on the details of the stellar magnetic field configuration that is assumed to be force-free in the corona.
-The largest energy release is obtained when the field is a non-linear force-free field. \cite{Lanza_2012} considered a specific non-linear force-free field and found that the available power is at most $2-4$ times larger than that released by the magnetic reconnection as modeled above (see Sect.
-3.3 in \cite{Lanza_2012}).
+Additional energy can be released in a tall stellar magnetic loop that extends up to the orbit of the planet \cite{Lanza_2012}.
+We take into account the variation of the relative magnetic helicity induced by the perturbations due to the orbital motion of the planet.
+The amount of available energy depends on the details of the stellar magnetic field configuration, which we assume to be force-free in the corona.
+The largest energy release is obtained when the field is a non-linear force-free field.
+A specific non-linear force-free field leads to available power 2 to 4 times larger than that released by the magnetic reconnection as modeled above [\cite{Lanza_2012}, their section 3.3].
 Generalizing this result to a generic force-free field, we conclude that the helicity variation can provide an SPI power that is larger than that of the magnetic reconnection power, but of the same order of magnitude.
-Larger energy releases are occasionally possible when a stellar loop perturbed by the planet has stored a large amount of magnetic energy and is going to dissipate it producing a strong flare.
-In such a case, a small perturbation by the orbiting planet can trigger the energy release, thus producing a preference for flaring when the planet passes over an active region that is ready to flare (\cite{Lanza_2018}).
+Larger energy releases might occasionally be possible when a stellar loop perturbed by the planet has stored a large amount of magnetic energy and dissipates it by producing a strong flare.
+In such a case, a small perturbation by the orbiting planet can trigger the energy release, thus producing a preference for flaring when the planet passes over an active region that is ready to flare \cite{Lanza_2018}.

 \paragraph{The Interconnecting Loop Model}